JRegimbal/hat-box/_docs/faq.md

 ## I noticed something that's missing/incorrect!
 What should I do?

-Eventually, this site will be hosted on GitHub and it will be possible to file an issue or even submit a change automatically.
+Eventually, this site will be hosted on a public GitHub and it will be possible to file an issue or even propose a change automatically.
 For right now, please get in touch with me at <span style="font-style: italic;">{{ site.email }}</span>.

 ## Why doesn't this project have a real name?